-Students in the Master of Science in Human Development and Family Science with an Emphasis in Child Life program are required to join the Association of Child Life Professionals (ACLP), which is the professional organization in the field of Child Life.
-Students should join this organization as soon as they begin their studies and are expected to continue membership throughout the duration of their coursework.
+Students in the Master of Science in Child Life program are required to join the Association of Child Life Professionals (ACLP), which is the professional organization in the field of Child Life.
+Students should join this organization as soon as they begin their studies and are expected to maintain membership throughout the duration of their coursework.
 Students pay an annual membership fee to join the ACLP.
 Members receive a monthly newsletter concerning Child Life topics, have access to important literature online, and are eligible for reduced ACLP conference rates.
 Members are also able to read and participate in the online Child Life forum, which allows students to gain valuable information on issues and topics in Child Life, communicate with professionals in the field, and view current job openings.
 This membership also fulfills a Master's portfolio requirement.

-Aside from the Association of Child Life Professionals, there are also other Human Development and Family Science related organizations that students may join.
+Aside from the Association of Child Life Professionals, there are also other Human Development and Family Science related organizations that students are encouraged to join, depending on their specific interests.
 These include, but are not limited to, the National Association for the Education of Young Children (NAEYC), the National Council on Family Relations (NCFR), the Society for Research in Child Development (SRCD), and the American Association of Family and Consumer Sciences (AAFCS).